doublejosh/vibes/README.md

 # Vibes Presentation

-A 20-slide presentation project built with HTML, CSS, and JavaScript.
+A 20-slide presentation project built with HTML, CSS, and JavaScript... and Claude Sonnet 4.

 ## Getting Started